 What level is the course and do I need any particular skills?

 You should have completed Jazz harmony and ear training 2, the Tuesday intermediate jazz course, or have equivalent experience.
-You should be able to improvise already and show a good understanding of the jazz idiom.
+You are able to improvise already and show a good understanding of the jazz idiom.

 How will I be taught, and will there be any work outside the class?